-- South American countries have also taken steps towards this goal.
-Between 2004 and 2013, nearly 2 million South Americans obtained a temporary residence permit in one of nine countries implementing the agreement.
-After the signing of the Mercosur Residency Agreement, nationals of Argentina, Bolivia, Chile, Colombia, Peru, Uruguay and Venezuela have the right to apply for temporary residency in another member country.
-After two initial years of temporary residency, it is possible to convert the temporary status to permanent residency. - The African Union has said it wants to break down borders through closer integration.
-In 2016, the African Union (which has 54 member states) began issuing e-passports that permit recipients to enjoy visa-free travel between member states (see Unit 6.3, page 114).
+South American countries have also taken steps towards this goal.
+Between 2002 and 2018, around 2.6 million South Americans obtained a temporary residence permit in one of the countries implementing the agreement.
+According to the Mercosur Residency Agreement, nationals of Argentina, Bolivia, Chile, Colombia, Peru and Uruguay have the right to apply for temporary residency in another member country.
+After two initial years of temporary residency, it is possible to convert the temporary status to permanent residency.